ubilabs/gcloud-storage-upload/README.md

 * `-s, --slack-channel <slack-channel>`
 * `-p, --path <local-path>`
+* `-r, --remotePath <remote-path>`
 * `-c, --configFile <path-to-config>`

-All files in `path` directory will be uploaded to `remotePath` given in `.gcloud.json`.
+All files in `path` directory will be uploaded to `remotePath` given in `.gcloud.json` or via the options.
 Slack channel is optional.
+The options overwrite the `.gcloud.json` settings.